 For a school in need, even something as simple as a new coat of paint can energize a dreary classroom, inspire teachers and motivate students.

 That's why, in partnership with True Value retailers, the True Value Foundation provides grants for up to 40 gallons of paint through the Painting a Brighter Future program to more than 100 schools each year.
 Since 2009, we've covered more than 3 million square feet of classrooms with a fresh coat of assistance.

 Help Your School

-- Click here to download a grant application
+- Click here to apply now

 - More than 14 million American children attend deteriorating schools

 - About 30 percent of rural, 38 percent of urban and 29 percent of suburban schools have at least one building requiring extensive repair

 All qualifying applications will be reviewed by a panel of True Value staff, with final recommendations made to the True Value Foundation board of directors.